jsreeram/ParallelJavaScript/README.md

 ##### Arguments

-- source The source values
+- *source*: The source values
-- elementalFunction if defined is called as described below, if undefined the source values are simple converted to Array or TypedObject elements.
+- *elementalFunction*: if defined is called as described below, if undefined the source values are simple converted to Array or TypedObject elements.
-- thisArg If defined it is used as the this inside the elementalFunction
+- *thisArg*: If defined it is used as the this inside the elementalFunction

 ###### Elemental Function

 ```javascript
 function (element, index, source, outCursor)
 ```
-- element The element from the source.
+- *element*: The element from the source.
-- index The index in source where element is located as well as where the result will be placed.
+- *index*: The index in source where element is located as well as where the result will be placed.
-- source The source holding the elements.
+- *source*: The source holding the elements.
-- outCursor Output cursor where results can be placed.
+- *outCursor*: Output cursor where results can be placed.
 If a non-undefined value is returned outCursor will be overwritten by the returned value.
 If outCursor is not specified the result of the function will be placed in fromPar’s result at index.

 ##### Returns